wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 34 And the chief warriors gave up their instruments of destruction, and laid them at the feet of Jackson, the chief captain.

-35 Even Wetherford, the chief warrior, gave himself up to Jackson, saying, I fought with my might ; but I have brought evil upon my nation ; and thou hast slain my warriors; and I am overcome.
+35 Even Wetherford, the chief warrior, gave himself up to Jackson, saying, I fought with my might ; but I have brought evil upon my nation ; and thou hast slain my warriors ; and I am overcome.

 36 Now the savages are easily inflamed and roused to works of sin and death ; and of their weakness the servants of the king are not ashamed to take advantage ; even to the ruin of the poor and ignorant barbarians.